 Naltrexone enhanced the cardiac tolerance to the immobilization stress.
 Naltrexone methyl bromide aggravated stress-induced cardiomyopathy.
 The selective μ OR agonist DALDA, which does not cross the BBB, completely prevented stress-induced heart injury.
 The selective μ OR agonist DAMGO, which is capable of crossing the BBB, exhibited weaker effect than DALDA.
-The selective δ and κ OR ligands did not alter the stress induced 99mTc-pyrophosphate accumulation in the heart.
+The selective δ and κ OR ligands did not alter the stress induced ^{99m}Tc-pyrophosphate accumulation in the heart.
 Intracerebroventricular administration of the selective μ OR agonists aggravated the stress-induced heart injury.
 Pretreatment with guanethidine abolished the noxious effects of the immobilization stress.
 Guanethidine administered alone exhibited cardioprotective properties.
 Thus, stimulation of central μ OR mediates the emergence of stress cardiomyopathy.
 In contrast, stimulation of peripheral μ OR contributes to an increase in cardiac tolerance to stress.

 Overall, these results support our hypothesis that opioid-mediated cardioprotection is mediated via peripheral μ OR activation.

-Conflict of Interest

-There is no conflict of interest.
+Conflict of interest: The authors declare that they have no conflict of interest.